Getting out of Debt

 Credit card bills

-Bankruptcy may make sense if your credit card bills are high enough and especially if you’re dealing with other types of unsecured debt.
+Bankruptcy may make sense if your credit card bills are high enough, especially if you're dealing with other types of unsecured debt.
 Your family members may be able to help with budgeting and dealing with creditors who keep calling.
 Other avenues to consider may include debt consolidation or a bookkeeper to track your finances.

 Car loans